prestonharberts/bib/Bible/luke1.md

 ###### ¶ 67
 Then his father Zechariah was filled with the Holy Spirit and prophesied,
 ###### 68
->  “ Blessed be the Lord God of Israel,
+> “Blessed be the Lord God of Israel,
->  “ Because he has come to help and has redeemed his people.
+> “Because he has come to help and has redeemed his people.
 ###### 69
->  “ For he has raised up a horn of salvation for us in the house of his servant David,
+> “For he has raised up a horn of salvation for us in the house of his servant David,
 ###### 70
->  “ As he spoke through the mouth of his holy prophets from long ago,
+> “As he spoke through the mouth of his holy prophets from long ago,
 ###### 71
->  “ That we should be saved from our enemies,
+> “That we should be saved from our enemies,
->  “ And from the hand of all who hate us.
+> “And from the hand of all who hate us.
 ###### 72
->  “ He has done this to show mercy to our ancestors,
+> “He has done this to show mercy to our ancestors,
->  “ And to remember his holy covenant—
+> “And to remember his holy covenant—
 ###### 73
->  “ The oath that he swore to our ancestor Abraham.
+> “The oath that he swore to our ancestor Abraham.
->  “ This oath grants
+> “This oath grants
 ###### 74
->  “ That we, being rescued from the hand of our enemies,
+> “That we, being rescued from the hand of our enemies,
->  “ May serve him without fear,
+> “May serve him without fear,
 ###### 75
->  “ In holiness and righteousness before him for as long as we live.
+> “In holiness and righteousness before him for as long as we live.
 ###### 76
->  “ And you, child, will be called the prophet of the Most High.
+> “And you, child, will be called the prophet of the Most High.
->  “ For you will go before the Lord to prepare his ways,
+> “For you will go before the Lord to prepare his ways,
 ###### 77
->  “ To give his people knowledge of salvation through the forgiveness of their sins.
+> “To give his people knowledge of salvation through the forgiveness of their sins.
 ###### 78
->  “ Because of our God’s tender mercy
+> “Because of our God’s tender mercy
->  “ The dawn will break upon us from on high
+> “The dawn will break upon us from on high
 ###### 79
->  “ To give light to those who sit in darkness and in the shadow of death,
+> “To give light to those who sit in darkness and in the shadow of death,
->  “ To guide our feet into the way of peace.”
+> “To guide our feet into the way of peace.”
 ###### ¶ 80
 And the child kept growing and becoming strong in spirit, and he was in the wilderness until the day he was revealed to Israel.